bobheadxi/bobheadxi.github.io/content/_posts/2021-02-18-semantic-line-breaks.md

 + Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor I am so hungry ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 ```

-This is marginally better, but still quite difficult, especially because not all git interfaces will be able to show you the specific word that has changed (and even fewer that can do that for very, very long lines).
+This is marginally better, but still quite difficult, especially because not all git interfaces will be able to show you the specific word that has changed (and even fewer that can do that for very, very long lines, as is the case for paragraphs of many sentences).

 To combat this, the idea of *semantic line breaks* has been floated.
 The general idea is to perform line breaks along semantic boundaries, instead of just along paragraphs.